Housing

 Working Groups

-• Subregional Working Groups and Forums have all been established.
-The Fiver Rivers Group (Brunswick, Harpswell and Sagadahoc County) and the Knox County group have met multiple times.
-Waldo is scheduled to begin at the end of April.
+Subregional Working Groups and Forums have all been established.
+The Fiver Rivers Group (Brunswick, Harpswell and Sagadahoc County), the Knox County group, and the Waldo County group have met multiple times.

-• Input gathered at the subregional forums.
+Input gathered at the subregional forums.
 Input from the subregional housing forums, which have been meeting on roughly a monthly basis (with the exception of Waldo) have produced requests for more defined information by subregion and a focus on particular housing strategies (as anticipated in the scope of work).
-Summaries from those forums can be found below.
+Data and outcomes from those forums can be found below:

 LD 2003